VendiConfi/CALCULATOR-/README.md

 # CALCULATOR-
-A web-based calculator has all the functions addition subtractionm multiplication division and has a cpomplete modern outlook
+A web-based calculator has all the functions addition subtraction multiplication division and has a complete modern outlook